kappa-db/kappa-view/README.md

 > Base for creating kappa-core views over LevelDB.

+## Materialized Views

+A materialized view does two things:

+1. A `map` function, that maps a list of log entries to modifications to a view.
+In this case, a [LevelDB](https://github.com/level/level) database.
+2. An `api` object, which are functions and variables that the view exposes in order to retrieve data from the LevelDB that `map` writes to.

+This module handles *view lifecycle* logic for you: normally a kappa view needs to manage storing and fetching the state of the indexer ("up to what log sequence numbers have I processed?"), as well as purging the view's LevelDB database when the version of the view gets bumped.

 ## Example

 This is a view for a very simple single-value key-value store, that maps log